cockroachdb/docs/_includes/v22.2/backups/updated-backup-privileges.md

 Backup | Privilege
 -------+-----------
 Cluster | Grant a user the system level `BACKUP` privilege.
+For example, `GRANT SYSTEM BACKUP TO user;`.
 Database | Grant a user the `BACKUP` privilege on the target database.
+For example, `GRANT BACKUP ON DATABASE test_db TO user;`.
 Table | Grant a user the `BACKUP` privilege at the table level.
 This gives the user the privilege to back up the schema and all user-defined types that are associated with the table.
+For example, `GRANT BACKUP ON TABLE test_db.table TO user;`.

 The listed privileges do not cascade to objects lower in the schema tree.
 For example, if you are granted database-level `BACKUP` privileges, this does not give you the privilege to back up a table.
 If you need the `BACKUP` privilege on a database to apply to all newly created tables in that database, use [`DEFAULT PRIVILEGES`](security-reference/authorization.html#default-privileges).
+You can add `BACKUP` to the user or role's default privileges with [`ALTER DEFAULT PRIVILEGES`](alter-default-privileges.html#grant-default-privileges-to-a-specific-role).

 Members of the [`admin` role](security-reference/authorization.html#admin-role) can run all levels of `BACKUP` without the need to grant a specific `BACKUP` privilege.
-However, we recommend using the `BACKUP` privilege model, which provides stronger access control.
+However, we recommend using the `BACKUP` privilege model to create users or roles and grant them `BACKUP` privileges as necessary for stronger access control.

 See [`GRANT`](grant.html) for detail on granting privileges to a role or user.